sdruskat/2019-ascl-registries-workshop/slides.md

 ## Software citation has a metadata problem

 - Growing awareness of the central role of software in research
-- Call to treat software as a first-class citizen in research
+- Consequence: treat software as a first-class citizen in research
-- Cite software as you would cite a paper
+- Ergo: cite software as you would cite a paper

 . . .

-- Citation-relevant metadata not readily available [TODO insert figure with paper title page + software figure]
+- Citation-relevant metadata not readily available
 - Available metadata not reliable
 (e.g., "correct" authors & contributors != GitHub committers)

 ## `CITATION` files

 - "Put a file called `CITATION` in your source code repository, and include a BibTeX snippet" [@wilsonEncouragingCitationSoftware2013]
-- Ubiquitous [TODO ?] file name
+- Ambiguous file name
-- BibTeX may not be [TODO eindeutig], and not fit for software citation based on the Principles [@smithSoftwareCitationPrinciples2016]
+- BibTeX itself may be ambiguous, and not fit for software citation based on the Principles [@smithSoftwareCitationPrinciples2016]

 . . .

-- Idea: Develop a standard format for `CITATION` files?
+- **Idea:** Develop a standard format for `CITATION` files?
 (WSSSPE 5.1) [@druskatShouldCITATIONFiles2017],[@druskatStandardFormatCITATION2017]
-- Outcome: Citation File Format (CFF) [@druskatCitationFileFormat2017] [TODO correct citation]
+- **Outcome:** Citation File Format (CFF) [@druskat_stephan_2018_1405679]

 # What is the Citation File Format?<br/>(Hint: "What's in a name?")